lorifranke/SlicerTMS/README.md

 <tr>
 <td valign="middle" width="200"><img src="https://user-images.githubusercontent.com/38534852/204691323-f271a2e1-79fa-4187-b3ed-123129391bce.png" width=150></a></td>
 <td valign="top" width="800"><b> 6.
 Select your data </b></a><br> You will find a folder called data by navigating to the local cloned SlicerTMS repository.
-The current version contains two different patient examples, Example1 and Example2.
+The current version contains a patient examples, Example1.
 The example folders contain the coils, electric field, and magnetic field files of the TMS, as well as skin and brain meshes.
 Also, each folder has a model.pth.tar file which is a pre-trained PyTorch model.
 You can exchange these files with your own examples and models.
+If you encounter issues with Example 1, whch might happen because the files might be too large for github, please download another folder called Example4 provided here and put it into your data folder: https://drive.google.com/drive/folders/1B5km0f9KaJ622DLrdA2nTg-NmOrpbkeS?usp=drive_link
 </tr>

 <tr>